smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/old-method.md

 The model CL program is documented in an example box, below.
 Licensed users of the IBM i Agent software are permitted to copy and adapt this model program as necessary.
-The model program illustrates the program parameters required to use this program as the \"User value calculator program\" specified in a Dynamic Variable master record.
+The model program illustrates the program parameters required to use this program as the "User value calculator program" specified in a Dynamic Variable master record.
 (This strategy of engaging the user-defined program method was an interim solution for fetching DB2 values, until SMA implemented the newer \*DB2 Function Code as part of the Dynamic Variable master file record.)